patharanordev/nosql2sql/README.md

 ## Usage

-Revise some variable on source code and then run source by NodeJS
+Revise some variable in source code and then run source by NodeJS

 ```javascript
 var databaseName = 'DATABASE_NAME';                                // <----------- apply here